On this page, you’ll find information on OIC rules adopted in 2015 governing the prior authorization processes for prescription drugs.

 - Preferred/step therapy

-Emergency fills
+Emergency Fills

 An “emergency fill” means a limited dispensed amount of medication that allows time for the processing of a preauthorization request.
 An emergency fill only applies to those circumstances where a patient presents at a contracted pharmacy with an immediate therapeutic need for a prescribed medication that requires a prior authorization.